Haunting Photos of London Murder Scenes

 So you wanted the scene to settle a bit, basically?

-Yeah, because if I went straight away it would have been the same photo all the time.
+Yeah.
+If I went straight away, it would have been the same photo all the time.
 I did sometimes go right away, though.
 There was a murder on Oxford Street, outside Foot Locker, on Boxing Day.
-I went there the day it happened – I thought it would make an interesting picture with the huge crowd.
+I went there the day it happened—I thought it would make an interesting picture with the huge crowd.

 Did shooting these photos affect the way you look at London?
 Knowing that someone was murdered in the house or park you’re walking past must change how you see the landscape.